microsoft/STL/README.md

 The primary utility of CTest in this case is to conveniently invoke `stl-lit.py` with the correct set of arguments.

-CTest will output everything that was sent to stderr for each of the failed testsuites, which can be used to identify which individual test within the testsuite failed.
+CTest will output everything that was sent to stderr for each of the failed test suites, which can be used to identify which individual test within the testsuite failed.
 It can sometimes be helpful to run CTest with the `-V` option in order to see the stdout of the tests.